 If you want more Gilded Age romance, Joanna Shupe’s Knickerbocker Club series has a very delicious hero, Emmett Cavanaugh, whose rags-to-riches story was the embodiment of everyone’s hopes and dreams in the period.

 Emmett is rough, yet gentle.
 Arrogant, but thoughtful.
 He’s that classic Type A hero we love so much, but instead of spending his excess energy whoring or hunting as a peer would do, he’s actually got shit to do.
-(He does box, though.
-Yum.)
+(He does box, though.)

-Another recent release with a Gilded Age merchant-on-the-rise is Marrying Winterborne by Lisa Kleypas.
+Another Gilded Age merchant-on-the-rise can be found in Marrying Winterborne by Lisa Kleypas.
 Rhys Winterborne is a Welsh department store owner, a terrific choice of occupation since these diverse enterprises, selling all types of ready-made goods to the blossoming middle class, were an industrial age phenomenon—a true “retail revolution.”

 Do not forget that all of these men would have been snubbed by the vaunted ton of London.
 John Thornton, Emmett Cavanaugh, Rhys Winterborne, and Javier Altarejos—none would have received an invitation to Almack’s.
 But, as Kleypas herself said: “There’s something invigorating about a hero who has created his own success.”